groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-PLT (HPGL) (.plt) is a vector-based plotter file introduced by Autodesk, Inc. and contains information for a certain CAD file.
-Plotting details require accuracy and precision in production, and usage of PLT file guarantee this as all images are printed using lines instead of dots.
+Represents a PLT (HPGL) File (.plt), which is a vector-based plotter file introduced by Autodesk, Inc. It contains information for a certain CAD file, and all images are printed using lines instead of dots, ensuring accuracy and precision in production.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/plt